Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 - You have an externally facing public IP address for your VPN device.
 This IP address cannot be located behind a NAT.

-On the Virtual network gateway blade, click Connections.
+On the Virtual network gateway page, click Connections.

-On the Add connection blade, fill out the following fields:
+On the Add connection page, fill out the following fields:

 Connection type: Select Site-to-site (IPsec).

 Click Local network gateway Choose a local network gateway.
-This will open the Choose local network gateway blade.
+This will open the Choose local network gateway page.

-Click Create new to open the Create local network gateway blade.
+Click Create new to open the Create local network gateway page.

-On the Create local network gateway blade, fill out the following fields:
+On the Create local network gateway page, fill out the following fields:

 - Name: The name you want to give to the local network gateway resource.